philips-labs/automation-workshop/docs/part-3.md

     };
     ```

-Create the file `validation.ts` with the following contents.
-This is the
+`validation.ts` - This is the validation of the output of the component.
+Inside
-validation of the output of the component.
-Inside this function, you can check
+this function, you can check the value of the field and return an error if it is
-the value of the field and return an error if it is not valid.
+not valid.

 ??? example "validation.ts"